 Okay those are the main changes to the app.
 I am loving these thoughtful touches.

 My Noom App Results

-I started Noom in September with an awesome group of “noomers” so it has actually been pretty cool now that 16 weeks has gone by, to see everyone celebrating all the weight they lost- even though we all did it during the holidays!!!
+I started Noom in late September with an awesome group of “noomers” so it has actually been pretty cool after 16 weeks has gone by, to see everyone celebrating all the weight they lost- even though we all did it during the holidays!!!

-So there is my chart.
+So there is my chart, starting in September around my birthday, going to Jan 4th.
 It has ups and downs, as you can see.
 On previous diets I would have viewed these ups as failures but because this is not a diet, and because of the coaching and behavior education I can instead see them as just another day in my weight loss experience.

 You can see above that I did go back up over Christmas but considering my previous routine of plowing right through the holidays towards a bigger size in jeans, and considering how equipped I am to stay on track, I am pretty much fine with that- AND ready to keep going.